LG OLED C3 OLED leads 2023 TV line-up, will debut at CES

-(Pocket-lint) - LG will show its 2023 range of OLED TVs at CES 2023 this week, and has announced several models and their latest features.
+LG will show its 2023 range of OLED TVs at CES 2023 this week, and has announced several models and their latest features.

 Leading the way is the replacement for LG's most popular OLED TV series, the LG C3 OLED evo.